dev-guy/geo/docs/country-selection-requirements.md

 	4. Enter and Space Keys
 	•	Enter: Updates the selected country and closes the combobox.
 	•	Space: Selects the highlighted item and keeps the combobox open.
+     If there is no highlighted item, target is the search input box if the cursor is in it.
 	5. Escape Key
 	•	Closes the combobox without changing the selected country.